 - The tire did not perform as safely as an ordinary consumer would have expected when used as intended or in a reasonably foreseeable way;

-- The plaintiff was harmed; and
+- You were harmed; and

 6.3.
-Warning Defects
+Warning defects

 - The defendant manufactured, distributed or sold the tire;